violentmonkey/violentmonkey/README.md

 Then load the extension from 'dist/'.

-### Building
+### Build

-After a new (pre)release is created, we should build the project and upload to web stores.
+To release a new version, we must build the assets and upload them to web stores.

 ``` sh
 # Build for normal releases